Ronick2005/TSA_EXP1/README.md

 # Ex.No: 01A PLOT A TIME SERIES DATA
 ##  Date:
 ## AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To develop a Python program to plot time series data on daily website visitors data.
 ## ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas